Herman Sarens Soediro: Military career

 After the end of the revolution, Soediro became a major within Siliwangi and commanded a battalion.
 His battalion took part in operations against the Darul Islam rebellion during the early 1950s, primarily in a civilian security role.
 He was later tasked with training paratroopers to infiltrate Western New Guinea and in preparation for the Indonesia–Malaysia Confrontation.

 By 1965, Soediro as a lieutenant colonel had been tasked with the security and patrols of the Indonesian Armed Forces HQ.
 On 28 September 1965, Soediro and another higher-ranked officer Josef Muskita had received intelligence of a potential attempt to kidnap army generals and reported their findings to Kodam Jayakarta commander Umar Wirahadikusumah who angrily dismissed the report.
 The two then went to Suharto, then commander of the Army Strategic Reserves, who received the report more calmly.
 In the morning of 1 October, shortly after the 30 September movement had kidnapped a number of Indonesian Army generals, Soediro departed for the home of D. I. Pandjaitan in response to reports of disturbances by attackers.
 Soediro found Pandjaitan's home in a heavily damaged state, with blood stains and bullet holes.
 After finding out that Pandjaitan had been captured, Soediro along with Muskita made a report on the incident to Suharto.
 After receiving the report, Suharto sent Soediro on another messenger duty, this time to special forces commander Sarwo Edhie Wibowo.
 After Soediro's report, Sarwo led his men to Monas, beginning the purge against the Indonesian Communist Party.
 In a later recollection, Soediro boasted of his role in the purges, remarking that he "ran over a hundred men with a tank".

 Following Suharto's ascent to presidency, Soediro was promoted to colonel and appointed as the commanding officer of Suharto's personal guard.
 He was further appointed as commander of the Indonesian Armed Forces' HQ Corps and received another promotion to brigadier general.
 He was further tasked by First Lady Tien Suharto to acquire land for the Taman Mini Indonesia Indah project.
 During the 15 January protests, Soediro along with General Sumitro addressed the protesters.
 Due to Sumitro's failure to prevent the protests in the first place, he was discredited and removed from his post.
 Soediro, who was close to him, also fell from grace and was removed from his military commands.
-He was reassigned as Indonesia's chargé d'affaires in Madagascar.
+He was reassigned as Indonesia's chargé d'affaires ad interim in Madagascar on 17 January 1975.